nvsnkv/NVs.Probe/readme.md

 ```
 [!]
 Configuration file contains password for MQTT broker in it, so please ensure the access to this file is properly restricted!

-Configuration file consist of 3 required groups - MQTT configuration, Command Runner setup and the list of metrics.
+Configuration file consists of 3 required groups - MQTT configuration, Command Runner setup and the list of metrics.
 ### Metrics configuration (mertics)
 Metrics are configured as a pairs of MQTT topic and CLI command associated with it:
 * `topic` - string, required.
 Defines MQTT topic that will be used to publish values;